 Business events are often held during the week because this is the time that attendees can usually book as work time.
 This means they are more likely to attend events without having to sacrifice additional time off.
 Scheduling business events during the week also increases the likelihood that attendees will be available, as they typically reserve their weekends for personal matters or recreation.
 As a result, choosing weekday event dates allows for greater attendance and more effective use of work time for business purposes.

-The evaluation of all events organized with Oniva event management software has shown that among weekdays, Thursday is the most popular day for business events, accounting for 40% of all organized events.
+The evaluation of all events organised with the Oniva event management software has shown that among weekdays, Thursday is the most popular day for business events, accounting for 40% of all organised events.
 Thursday provides a good balance between the beginning and end of the work week, making event attendance less affected by weekend plans.
 Wednesday follows with 21% and Tuesday with 17% of events, with both days also popular due to their position in the middle of the week, providing a good opportunity to reach a high number of attendees.

 The analysis of our event platform Oniva has shown that the most popular month for business events is September with 16%.
-October is only slightly more popular with 15% of all events among event organizers.
+October is only slightly more popular with 15% of all events among event organisers.
 The months of May, June and November share third place with 11% each.
 The preference for these months can be attributed to various factors.
 These include high availability of participants due to low vacation absences, favorable weather conditions, increasing business activities or availability of event venues and service providers at these times.

-Learn more about the possibilities of Oniva for your organization.
+Learn more about the possibilities of Oniva for your organisation.

 Discover exciting articles about creating unforgettable events.